HaveF/ASFL/README.md

 Leo-editor is a great tool.
 It was written by [Edward K. Ream](http://webpages.charter.net/edreamleo/ekr.html), and contributed by many other warmhearted man.

-You can tutorial and user's guide at [Leo-editor home page](http://webpages.charter.net/edreamleo/front.html).
+You can find tutorial and user's guide at [Leo-editor home page](http://webpages.charter.net/edreamleo/front.html).

 In fact, this short faq is my second iteration study notes of Leo-editor ;-)